kurator-dev/kurator/docs/proposals/pipeline/pipeline.md

 	// +optional
 	Description *string `json:"description,omitempty"`

-	// Tasks is a list of tasks in the pipeline, containing detailed information about each task.
+	// Tasks is an ordered list of tasks in the pipeline, containing detailed information about each task.
+	// The tasks will be executed in the order they are listed.
 	Tasks []PipelineTask `json:"tasks"`

 	// SharedWorkspace is the name of the PVC.
 If not specified, a PVC with the Pipeline's name as prefix will be created by default.
-	// if not set, Kurator will create a pvc named Pipeline.name using default config
+	// If not set, Kurator will create a PVC named Pipeline.name using default config
 	// +optional
 	SharedWorkspace *string `json:"sharedWorkspace,omitempty"`

-	// Results are the list of results written out by the pipeline task's containers
-	// +optional
-	// +listType=atomic
-	Results []tektonv1.PipelineRunResult `json:"results,omitempty"`
 }

 type PipelineTask struct {